Sombode/Obsidian-Vault/School/Economics/Economics, AP Edition, 22nd Edition..md

 2. **Incentives** for innovation and work in economic rewards
 3. **Freedom** for workers and businesses to work in self-interest, and be rewarded/punished

+### Downfalls of Command Systems

+#### Coordination

+With a few needing to coordinate the many, it becomes more difficult to effectively coordinate and execute tasks.
+If one resource is underperforms, everything that relies on it underperforms as well.
+This later resulted in cutting down product variety to make up for the complexity of coordination.

+#### Measurement

+With profit as the general measure of success in market/laissez-faire systems, command economies lack the means to effectively measure the performance of the economy.
+They used production quotas, but this sacrificed quality and variety for number.
+If a designated weight was to be the quota, companies would produce large and heavy objects in few quantities.
+If a designated amount was set, then companies produced many small objects.
+#### Incentive

+Planners needed to account for public needs and accordingly accommodate, but this seldom worked well.
+Shortage and surplus was common.
+Factory managers never had incentive to adjust as they were rewarded as long as they met the set quota.

+### Essential Questions to Market Systems

 Market systems work to answer 5 main questions:
 1. [[#What goods and services will be produced?]]